Disciplined Services

+In Hong Kong, the Disciplined Services consist of ICAC, Police Force, Fire Services, Correctional Services, Customs, Immigration, and Government Flying Service.

 The Independent Commission Against Corruption (ICAC) reports directly to the Chief Executive.
-Although they are not typically uniformed, they are considered as a regular force.
+Except in detention centres, most ICAC officers (including investigators) do not need to wear uniforms.
 Much of their work is classified.
 They treat the identity of the complainant in strict confidence (try to keep it confidential).
 After lodging a complaint to the ICAC, the complainant cannot disclose the identity of the subject person.

 Six regular forces report to the Security Bureau: